inser-coder/PythonProject-leapstrat-1/README.md

-The python script is bascially made of scrapy with selenuim. i tried to write the programe scrapy with spider
-Going before the writing the programe i check how the website structure is it dynamic or static. when i check website is dynamic it no longer where i can use scrapy with spider beacuse spider will crwal only on basic static html content if the website is desgined with javascript and to load the data if it render with same spider will not help. beacuse of that i need to load the dynamic content, for loading dynamic content i need to get the selenuim webdriver into picture so ,i used the webdriver for that once webdriver open the page in head or headles browser automatically java script also will be rendered.
+Before writing the program, I analyzed the website to determine whether it was static or dynamic.
+Since the website uses JavaScript to load data dynamically, Scrapy alone would not be effective.
+Scrapy's spider can only crawl basic static HTML content, and if a website renders content via JavaScript, Scrapy alone cannot extract that data.
+To overcome this, I integrated Selenium WebDriver.
+Selenium loads the dynamic content by opening the webpage in a browser (headless or with UI), ensuring that JavaScript executes and renders the necessary elements.
+Selenium WebDriver is used to open the page, allowing JavaScript to render all event details.
+Once the page loads completely, all live events become accessible.
-In page there total 48 events are live so i used a loop to grab the all events and convert into json .
+There are a total of 48 live events on the page, so I implemented a loop to capture all of them and convert them into JSON format.
+Initializes the Selenium WebDriver with Chrome in __init__ Method for loading the page i gave some time for 5 minutes, after rleative xpath has been written for each name ,location,phonenumber,image url after that i saved total output in json file